Fertmeneses/coding_challenge_bottle_sets/README.md

 # Open coding challenge: Bottle sets

 This open coding challenge is designed to develop both **programming and data analysis skills**.
 Anyone can attempt their own solution, **the objective is to pass with 100% accuracy all test cases**.
-While efficienty in coding and analysis is a plus, the primary aim is accuracy in the solution.
+While efficiency in coding and analysis is a plus, the primary aim is accuracy in the solution.

 ## Introduction